Claydon, Suffolk

-Claydon is a village just north of Ipswich in Suffolk, England, formed directly as a result of John Jones.
-He built the village with the support of Henry Bacon.
+Claydon is a village just north of Ipswich in Suffolk, England.
 The meaning of the name is "clay-on-the-hill".

-The village gives its name to the hundred of Bosmere-and-Claydon, one of the 21 districts into which Suffolk was divided for administrative purposes between Saxon and Victorian times.
+The village gives its name to the hundred of Bosmere-and-Claydon, one of the 21 administrative districts into which Suffolk was divided for administrative purposes between Saxon and Victorian times.

 Geography

 The countryside around Claydon is set among low-lying hills and lies next to the River Gipping.
 It is close to the intersection of the A14 and the B1113.
 Between the A14 and the B1113 (former A45) is the Ipswich to Ely Line.

 Amenities

 The village has two pubs: The Crown and The Greyhound.
 There is also a bakers and sandwich bar Freshfills, post office, fish and chip shop, hotel, hairdressers, car dealership and travel agency.
 It also has a primary school and Claydon High School.
 There are regular bus connections to Ipswich, Bramford and Stowmarket from the centre of the village.

 At the top of the hill on Church Lane can be found the Church of St Peter, which has been partially restored.
 It is one of the few pre-Norman churches in Suffolk.
 The interior contains a wooden fan-vaulted ceiling.

 Nearby villages include Barham, Bramford, Great Blakenham and the hamlet of Akenham.